Long-Term Disability Insurance For Police Officers

 If you are struggling financially following a disability, receiving a denial to your claim in the mail is not something you want to wake up to.
 In the case of a misfiled form and missing documentation, supplying this missing information and sending it back can take as little as a few hours’ time.
 Other denials might require a more involved response.
 Regardless of the reasoning for the denial, you should still contact a disability insurance attorney for help if you didn’t employ one during your initial claim.
 They will know which deficiencies in the documentation are present and how to proceed.

 For denials that disagree with your disability entirely or dispute your condition, you may need to supply much more evidence.
 Written statements from medical professionals and doctors can attest to your physical and mental capabilities.
 Used in conjunction with statements from experts within your occupation, you can argue that your documented medical status does not allow you to perform the outlined duties of your job.
 If, however, you did not go to medical professionals to receive a diagnosis or treatment, you will have a harder time successfully appealing your claim.

 Start Pursuing Your LTD Benefits Today

-At Abell and Capitan Law, we understand the struggles that police officers endure both before and after disability.
+At Capitan Law, we understand the struggles that police officers endure both before and after disability.
 To learn how our attorneys can help you apply for benefits or win an appeal, call us today at (267) 419-7888 or contact us through our website for a free consultation.